The Hardest Part About Being a Teacher5 min read

 When he received the first A of his life in my class, I wanted to scream from the mountain tops that there is not a kid a teacher cannot “save” or rescue if we try hard enough.

 I had another student named Gerald.
 Gerald also came from a broken home and unimaginable pain.
-He usually only got his meals at school, and those were on the days he showed.
+He usually only got his meals at school, and those were on the days he showed up.
 Often Gerald’s seat would be empty.

 But this kid had a look behind his eyes that told me he desperately wanted to “make it.”
 He wanted to defy the odds, finish high school, and make something of his life.
 I spent so much of my energy on this boy.
 I met him on the weekends to play basketball.
 I swallowed my pride many times when Gerald would act out in class, knowing that with enough patience, I could see this kid turn a corner.
 I even expended a lot of my time and energy outside of school, away from Gerald.
 I carried his burdens home with me, shared them with my wife, and would lose sleep over him.